Citrix Printing Guide: How to Solve Your Citrix Printing Problems

-Citrix Printing Short Term Fix
+Citrix Printing Short-Term Fix

 With so many Citrix printing issues yielding temporary and time-consuming solutions, what can system administrators do?

-First, you can use their Auto Printer Creation option, which maps all local printers using a policy and causes print spooling and rendering take place on the client end.
+First, you can use their Auto Printer Creation option, which maps all local printers using a policy and causes print spooling and rendering to take place on the client end.
 You would then need to install Citrix’s own UPD or install each printer driver on the Citrix master image.

 The biggest problem with Citrix UPD is that it Is not designed to solve all your printing issues, it supports only basic printing functions, and multi-function printers are not supported.
 Moreover, the Citrix UPD does not work well with mobile or secure pull printing.

 Citrix also has a list of printer drivers that are not compatible with its own Citrix UPD.
-That means system administrators will have no choice but to either use specific printers that are supported on Citrix’s XenApp, or risk using an incompatible (third-party) driver.
+That means system administrators will have no choice but to either use specific printers that are supported on Citrix’s XenApp or risk using an incompatible (third-party) driver.

-This means a vendor driver still needs to be in existence, either on the client side or on print server.
+This means a vendor driver still needs to be in existence, either on the client side or on the print server.

 To make the point clear, Citrix UPD will not solve your printing issues in the long run.

-Citrix Printing Long Term Solution
+Citrix Printing Long-Term Solution

 Just like their own Citrix UPD solution, it fulfills system admin needs for reliable, error-free printing.
 With our centralized management platform, our deployment features do not require scripts or GPOs.